-In July 2006, we finalized the acquisition of substantially all the assets of McDowell Research, Ltd. ("McDowell"), a manufacturer of military communications accessories located originally in Waco, Texas.
-This acquisition expanded our channels into the military communications area and strengthened our presence in global defense markets.
+In July 2006, we finalized the acquisition of substantially all the assets of McDowell Research, Ltd. ("McDowell"), a manufacturer of military communications accessories.
+This acquisition expanded our product distribution channels into the military communications area and strengthened our presence in global defense markets.
 During the second half of 2007, the operations of the Waco, Texas facility were relocated to our Newark, New York facility.
 In January 2012, we relocated these operations to our Virginia Beach, Virginia facility in order to gain operational efficiencies.